rxhanson/Middle-Community/README.md

 The app is closed source, but here are the localization files.
 It's obvious that I've used machines for the translations.
 If you fix more than a few lines of translations, I will give you a free license for the app (or a refund if you've already purchased it).

-Keep in mind that a lot of the strings in those files are not used, as I left the base menu in the app.
-It's only necessary to fix localizations that are actually displayed in the app.
+_Important_: The current translations for each language have been auto-generated with a lot of text that isn't actually seen by a user in the app.
+You only need to translate what's seen by the user, and this is in the Master.strings file.

 Translations can also be emailed to support@middleclick.app instead of updated via GitHub.

 Translations that haven't been touched by a human include:
-German
+* German
-Portuguese (Brazil)
+* Portuguese (Brazil)
-Portuguese (Portugal)
+* Portuguese (Portugal)
-Russian
+* Russian
-French
+* French
-Polish
+* Polish
-Italian
+* Italian
-Dutch
+* Dutch
-Japanese
+* Japanese

 Translations for any languages that aren't localized at all are also welcome.